 Tar Heel softball players regularly earn spots on the ACC Academic Honor Roll.
-Most recently, Kelli Wheeler was tabbed the 2012 ACC Softball Scholar-Athlete of the Year, earning her third ACC academic honor.
-In addition, Jordan Scarboro and Ashley Bone joined Wheeler on the All-ACC Academic Team.
+Most recently, Jenna Kelly, Erin Satterfield and Lori Spingola earned ACC All-Academic nods, while in 2012, Kelli Wheeler was tabbed the ACC Softball Scholar-Athlete of the Year, earning her third ACC academic honor.
 UNC has a league-high six selections in 2012, as Christine Knauer, Stephanie Murad, Anna Roberts, Brittany Robinson, Brittany McKinney and Wheeler were honored.
 Other recent academic nods went to Sara Buchholz, Breanna Brown and Emily Troup.

-During her time at North Carolina, Papa has been a driving force behind the construction of the UNC Softball Complex.
+During her time at North Carolina, Papa has been a driving force behind the construction of the Anderson Softball Stadium.
 The Tar Heels began play at Anderson Stadium and Williams Field in 2002.
-The second phase of construction featured the additions of the team building, concessions, press box, restrooms and locker rooms.
-This second phase was completed and dedicated in 2006.
+The second phase of construction featured the additions of the team building, concessions, press box, restrooms and locker rooms, and was completed and dedicated in 2006.
 It features many player-friendly innovations while allowing the fans to watch and players to play softball in a first class facility.